 Tips for Staying Positive While Job Searching

-It is easy to become frustrated or disheartened during a job search, particularly if you’ve been unemployed or job hunting for an extended period of time.
-However, it is important to try to remain positive throughout the job search process.
+It is easy to become frustrated or disheartened during a job search, particularly if you’ve been unemployed or job hunting for an extended period.
+However, it is important to try to remain positive throughout.

-Feeling positive will help motivate you to continue with your job search.
+Feeling positive will help motivate you to continue with your search.
 Also, your positive attitude will come across during interviews and networking opportunities, increasing your chances of making a strong first impression.
-Here are tips for remaining upbeat and enthusiastic during your job search.

 Create a Daily Job Search Routine